 - Do you have a guest policy?
 What are the terms?

-- Can I sublet the apartment outside of the school year?
+- As a student renter, can I sublet the apartment outside of the school year?

 - If I move out in the middle of the month, will you prorate my rent?